JonWil91/Lets-Hike/README.md

 ### Hikes Page:

 Below the Hikes title is a map produced using Leaflet Maps using JavaScript.
 The default viewing position is to zoom in with the whole of the United Kingdom in focus with markers spread across the UK based on user input.
 As users fill in the add hikes form the option to provide coordinates adds a marker onto this map.
+Users can click each marker, this will have a Leaflets popup effect with the name of the hike, which also acts as a link to that hike page as well.
 This effect is effective across all devices.
 It is possible to zoom in and out of this map and scroll.

 Below the map the data input by the user on the Add Hikes page is displayed.
 Each piece of data is contains a simple white background with an Edit, Delete and View button for that hike and the town/city, county, and hike name inputted by the user.
 The rest of the data input by the user can be found by cicking the View button, in order to provide a clear page to display the data and to avoid the Hikes page becoming too overloaded with content as more hikes are added.
 The Edit Hikes button takes the user to the Edit Hike form, and the Delete button has an onclick popup feature to check whether the user wishes to proceed and delete the data.
 Each button has an on hover feature to change colour to make it clear to the user that each button is interactive.